-- Advising a Ukrainian bank involved in an LCIA arbitration on all aspects of Delaware law relevant to the claims at issue and the collection of its potential award against an entity located in Delaware.
+- Advised a Ukrainian bank involved in an LCIA arbitration on all aspects of Delaware law relevant to the claims at issue and the collection of its potential award against an entity located in Delaware.

 - Represented Imax Corporation in a lengthy arbitration hearing before an ICC panel sitting in London, resulting in an award of $9.4 million, plus interest and attorney fees, in a case that involved leasing equipment in India.

 - Obtained summary judgment in U.S. District Court in Washington, D.C. permitting the enforcement of a $430 million arbitration award for a Nigerian technology company that established breach by the Federal Government of Nigeria of a manufacturing and supply contract.
 The judge’s decision followed a London arbitration and an enforcement proceeding in the U.K., which was stayed while an enforcement proceeding was heard in a Nigerian court, which also favored the company.

 - Achieved a victory for an Indian manufacturer of vaccines in a hotly contested ICC arbitration proceeding in London governed by Indian law.
 In addition to an award in our client’s favor on the merits, we also obtained an award of costs.
 Kelley Drye also represented this client in an ICC arbitration in Paris concerning a license agreement.

 - An arbitration involving a long-term, $1.2 billion contract for the sale of liquefied petroleum gas and natural gas from Saudi Arabia in which the arbitrator awarded our client specific performance of the entire contract and substantial money damages.